Vascular Neurology Fellowship

 Claire Creutzfeldt, M.D.

-Dr. Creutzfeldt is a neurologist at Harborview Medical Center and an Associate Professor of Neurology.
+Dr. Creutzfeldt is a vascular neurologist at Harborview, the Director of Neuropalliative Care, and an Associate Professor of Neurology.

 Special Clinical and/or Research Interests: